Here’s an awesome, easy way to enjoy those hen of the woods or maitake mushrooms: baked with leeks, butter and herbs into a savory mushroom gratin.

 With only hens, leeks, stock, butter, herbs and breadcrumbs, this is a perfect example of the old less is more philosophy.
 If the stuff you’re using is top notch, and you’re thoughtful in how you prepare it, you really don’t have to do much.

-- 2 tbsp unsalted butter, for the top of the gratin
+- 2 tablespoon unsalted butter for the top of the gratin

 - Preheat the oven to 350 degrees.